priscilla-chk/top_k_ms/README.md

 # Installation

-topk_classification can be installed by running setup.py in the top_k_models folder:
+topk_classification can be installed directly from pip:

-  * python setup.py install
+  * pip install topk_classification

 # Dependencies